mai-thao/docker-playground/README.md

 * `docker image prune` to remove dangling images not tagged and referenced by a container
 * `docker container prune` to remove all stopped containers
-* `docker system prune` to remove all danging images, stopped container, unused networks and caches
+* `docker system prune` to remove all danging images, stopped container, unused networks and caches ... and so much!
+See the Docker CLI Cheat Sheet: https://docs.docker.com/get-started/docker_cheatsheet.pdf